stevebeer/openvpn-server/README.md

 I am also interested in improving this script, and will be adding features to it over time to make it easier, more intuitive, and/or more versatile.
-If you have any feature ideas or requests, or are interested in adding your ideas to it or testing it on other platforms, please also contact me.
+If you have any feature ideas or requests, or are interested in adding your ideas to it, testing it on other platforms, or localizing it to another language, please also contact me.
 I will be happy to work with you!

 Thanks
 ------